Dr. Chad CarlsonAssociate Professor of Kinesiology/Director of General Education

 Chad, his wife, Kathi ’03, and their kids, Brielle and Bryce, love spending time on Hope’s campus.
 Their family bonding time often includes afternoons and evenings at Hope sporting events, the Dow Center pool or dining at Phelps cafeteria.

 Chad loves Penn State football.
 He also loves playing virtually any sport.
-In particular, he enjoys recreational basketball, soccer, hockey, racquetball and platform tennis.
+In particular, he enjoys recreational basketball, soccer, hockey, racquetball, stand-up paddleboarding and platform tennis.